-This is ensuring that Huntingdonshire District Council has:
+This is ensuring that the Council has:

-- A competitive rewards package for our employees, including pay, benefits such as pension, high street discounts and by proving financial guidance & support to those who want it. - Support to our employees and ensuring that we have flexible ways of working in a hybrid world. - A focus on performance output rather than attendance.
+- A competitive rewards package for our employees, including pay, benefits such as pension, high street discounts and by providing financial guidance and support to those who want it. - Support to our employees and ensuring that we have flexible ways of working in a hybrid world. - A focus on performance output rather than attendance.